h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_4_3_explanation.md

 - **Local vs. Global Optimization**: What's optimal for individual subtrees may not be optimal for the entire tree

 ### Practical Applications
-- **Medical AI Trade-offs**: Higher throughput doesn't always mean better outcomes or lower costs
+- **Medical AI Trade-offs**: Higher throughput can sometimes be achieved alongside better outcomes and lower costs
-- **Interpretability vs. Performance**: Simpler models may be preferred even if they have slightly higher error rates
+- **Interpretability vs. Performance**: Simpler models can sometimes achieve better performance while maintaining interpretability
 - **Cost-Benefit Analysis**: The true cost of errors must include both direct financial costs and clinical consequences

 ### Common Pitfalls